 🌟 Theme: Shine Bright - dress up to shine!

-Step into a night of brilliance, celebration, and cultural pride at the 2025 Ballaarat NAIDOC Ball – a dazzling evening that honours Aboriginal and Torres Strait Islander culture and community.
+Community stepped in to a night of brilliance, celebration, and cultural pride at the 2025 Ballaarat NAIDOC Ball – a dazzling evening that honoured Aboriginal and Torres Strait Islander culture and community with the theme of "Shine Bright" at this red capet event.✨

-Dress to impress for an unforgettable evening where culture meets elegance.
+Over 100 were dressed to impress for an unforgettable evening where culture met elegance and CELEBRATION shone through.

 Date: Saturday 12 July Time: 10am - 1pm